mksddn/WP-MksDdn-Postman-Collection/mksddn-collection-for-postman/trunk/readme.txt

 `wp mksddn-collection-for-postman export --file=my_collection.json --pages=home,about,contact`

 = Does it support ACF fields? =
 Yes.
-The plugin automatically includes ACF field support in requests for pages and posts.
+The plugin automatically includes ACF field support in requests for individual pages and posts.
+Additionally, you can optionally enable ACF fields for list endpoints (pages list, posts list, and Custom Post Types lists) through the admin interface.
 When generating requests, it adds `acf_format=standard` parameter and includes ACF fields in the `_fields` parameter.

 = Does it support file uploads in forms? =
 Yes.
 When forms contain file fields, the plugin automatically generates multipart/form-data requests with proper file handling.
 For forms without files, it uses standard JSON requests.